Flag of Spain: Royal Standards of Spain

 The King of Spain uses a flag known as the Royal Standard.
 The Royal Standard of Spain consists of a crimson square with the Coat of arms of the King in the centre.
 It is usually flown at the King's official residence, the Palacio de la Zarzuela, other Spanish royal sites, or displayed on his official car as small flags.
 It is regulated by clause 2 of Royal Decree 527/2014, 20 June, an amendment to Title II of Spanish Royal Decree 1511/1977 adopting Flags, Standards, Guidons, Insignia and Emblems Regulation.

 The Royal Guidon (Guión), the monarch's military personal ensign, is described by Rule 1 of Royal Decree 527/2014, an amendment to Title II, Rule 1 of Spanish Royal Decree 1511/1977.
 It is nearly identical to the Royal Standard except that the Royal Guidon has a Gold fringe.
 It is made of silk taffeta.
 The size of the guidon is 80 × 80 cm.
 It is the personal command ensign or positional flag of the monarch, and is carried near him.

 The heir to the crown, the Princess of Asturias, has her own standard and guidon.
 The Standard of the Princess of Asturias is regulated by Royal Decree 284/2001 that modified the Title II of Spanish Royal Decree 1511/1977.
-The Standard of the Princess of Asturias consists of a light blue (the colour of the flag of Asturias) square flag with the coat of arms of the Princess of Asturias in the center.
+The Standard of the Princess of Asturias consists of a light blue (the color of the flag of Asturias) square flag with the coat of arms of the Princess of Asturias in the center.
 The Guidon is identical to the Standard except that the Royal Guidon has a gold fringe.
 It is made of silk taffeta.
 The size of the guidon is 80 × 80 cm.
 It has fallen into disuse because of the Princess's young age.